 - No Foreign Transaction Fees on purchases*

 - Earn 2 AAdvantage® miles for every $1 spent on eligible American Airlines purchases and 1 AAdvantage® mile for every $1 spent on other purchases*

 - First checked bag is free on domestic American Airlines itineraries for you and up to eight companions traveling with you on the same reservation*

-The secondary reason to get this card is for the American Airlines elite qualifying miles.
+The second special feature on this card is for the American Airlines elite qualifying miles if you know you can generate the required $40,000 in spending in a calendar year.
 I’ve given up status chasing for the time being, but if you’re an elite on American, you probably already know the value of accumulating these type of miles.
-10,000 “butt-in-seat” flight miles is like going from Honolulu to Los Angeles, roundtrip, twice.
-Valuable if you can generate the required $40,000 in spending in a calendar year.
+10,000 elite qualifying flight miles is like going from Honolulu to Los Angeles, roundtrip, twice.

 If you fly on American but neither of the two bolded reasons above are attractive to you, I would look into the Citi ThankYou Prestige card instead.
-There are no elite qualifying miles and you need to have a American Airlines boarding pass to gain club lounge access, but it also offers a variety of alternative perks that are more easily redeemed like $600 towards any American airfare plus another $250 in airfare credit on any carrier.
-Definitely compare the two offers first before picking one or the other.
+(This is how I’ve been checking out all the Admiral lounges.)
+There are no elite qualifying miles and you need to have a American Airlines boarding pass to gain club lounge access, but it also offers a variety of alternative perks.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”